hash112/veritas-code/README.md

 # veritas-code

-I was bored again and made a veritas themed for VSCode (I hope completing this thing before I start another thing lmao)
+I was bored again and made a veritas theme for VSCode (I hope completing this thing before I start another thing lmao)

 ## Themes